OpenZWave/node-openzwave-shared/README-mgmt.md

 ## Legacy mode (`BeginControllerCommand`)
-If your OZW version is 1.2 or earlier, use `BeginControllerCommand` for doing all management stuff with your ZWave network.
-This as it allows for performing management functions on the ZWave network.
+If your OZW version is 1.2 or earlier, use `beginControllerCommand` for doing all management stuff with your ZWave network.
+This command has the following format:

+`zwave.beginControllerCommand("command", highpower, node1, node2)`

-    - The first argument is the command name, and its the only mandatory arg ,which can be any of the following:
+  - The first argument is the command name, and its the *only mandatory*, which can be any of the following:

 ```
-["AddDevice"]
-["CreateNewPrimary"]
-["ReceiveConfiguration"]
-["RemoveDevice"]
-["RemoveFailedNode"]
-["HasNodeFailed"]
-["ReplaceFailedNode"]
-["TransferPrimaryRole"]
-["RequestNetworkUpdate"]
-["RequestNodeNeighborUpdate"]
-["AssignReturnRoute"]
-["DeleteAllReturnRoutes"]
-["SendNodeInformation"]
-["ReplicationSend"]
-["CreateButton"]
-["DeleteButton"]
+"AddDevice"
+"CreateNewPrimary"
+"ReceiveConfiguration"
+"RemoveDevice"
+"RemoveFailedNode"
+"HasNodeFailed"
+"ReplaceFailedNode"
+"TransferPrimaryRole"
+"RequestNetworkUpdate"
+"RequestNodeNeighborUpdate"
+"AssignReturnRoute"
+"DeleteAllReturnRoutes"
+"SendNodeInformation"
+"ReplicationSend"
+"CreateButton"
+"DeleteButton"
 ```

-    - The second argument is a boolean ("highpower") - should be true/false
+    - The second argument ("highpower") is a boolean and tells OpenZWave to use low or high power mode - should be true/false.
+You shouldn't use high power for inclusions though.
     - The third argument is the first ZWave node to be passed to the command (if applicable for the command)
     - The fourth argument is the second ZWave node to be passed to the command